Forest from above with lake district in world map form

 537

-1 The analysed compensation risk relates to the (residual) exposure of individual cover.
-Interest is not considered; only the capital amount .
-The total value also includes renewable energy transactions totaling EUR 8.2 billion (2024), EUR 7.6 billion (2023) and EUR 4.9 billion (2022).
+The analysed compensation risk relates to the (residual) exposure of individual cover.
+This amounts to 61.9% of the total compensation risk of export credit guarantees in 2025.
+The total value also includes renewable energy transactions totaling EUR 10 billion (2025), EUR 8.2 billion (2024) and EUR 4.9 billion (2022).
 Greenhouse gas emissions (Scope 1&2) from these transactions are assumed to be negligible (zero).

 Total